Russia's Putin says should be no collective punishment over doping

-ST PETERSBURG, Russia Russian President Vladimir Putin said on Friday there should be no collective punishment for all Russian athletes over doping offences in the country.
+ST PETERSBURG, Russia, June 17 Russian President Vladimir Putin said on Friday there should be no collective punishment for all Russian athletes over doping offences in the country.

 "The responsibility ... should be highly personalised," Putin said at the St Petersburg International Economic Forum.